OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 Mapper
 ''''''

-The mapper takes the record in input from Magento, and generates the OpenERP record. (or the reverse for the export Mappers)
+The mapper takes the record from Magento, and generates the OpenERP record. (or the reverse for the export Mappers)

 The mapper for the customer groups is as follows::